 Unless otherwise instructed, it is appropriate to walk, climb stairs, ride as a passenger in a car and perform tasks of daily living.
 Listen to your body, and don’t overdo it early on.
-Avoid heavy lifting (15 lbs. or more) for 6 weeks to allow most of the wound healing to occur.
+Avoid heavy lifting (20 pounds or more) for six weeks to allow most of the wound healing to occur.

 Major surgery and being in the hospital can disrupt sleep patterns.
 It is normal to feel fatigued after surgery and need more sleep than usual.
 This may last for several weeks and can be minimized by making sure you stay well hydrated.
 We do not routinely recommend sleep medication for home use.

 You may need to avoid driving for up to two weeks.
 Pain and use of the narcotic pain medication will impair your ability to drive safely.
 DO NOT DRIVE WITHIN 24 HOURS OF TAKING NARCOTIC PAIN MEDICATION.